-If you have submitted and failed an assessment task you may be able to apply for a resubmission.
+If you have submitted and failed an assessment task you may apply for a resubmission resit.

 For information about how to apply for a resit or resubmission, see [Assessment Policy](#) - scroll down and find 3.15 Resits and Resubmissions.
 You can download the form from [Application for Resit or Resubmission](#).